Spectators are Easier to Control than Thinkers

 Historically, control looked like censorship, propaganda, and centralized messaging.

 Now it often looks like selection.
 What shows up first.
 What gets repeated.
 What gets framed as normal.
 What gets framed as unthinkable.
-The feed does not need to silence you.
+The feed doesn’t need to silence you.
 It just needs to keep you busy.

 A population that defaults to spectator mode becomes easier to distract, easier to polarize, and easier to sell to.
 The tragedy is that it can feel like freedom while it happens.